danilyanedo7/starter-hugo-academic/content/post/jam-karet/index.md

 And here’s the kicker: I even wrote a short reflection piece about it.
 Thought it’d be a fun little critique.
 But instead of sparking discussion, I got “called in” by some senior students.
 Yeah… let’s just say it was more of a *lecture* than a chat.

 But that experience stuck with me.
-It made me realize just how deeply this “rubber time” mindset is ingrained—and how even questioning it can feel like a rebellion.
+It made me realize just how deeply this “rubber time” mindset is ingrained, and how even questioning it can feel like a rebellion.

 ## So What Can We Do?